Glyphostoma rugosum

-Glyphostoma rugosum is a species of sea snail, a marine gastropod mollusk in the family Clathurellidae.
+Glyphostoma rugosum is a species of sea snail, a marine gastropod mollusc in the family Clathurellidae.

 Description

 The outer lip is thickened and toothed.
 The anal sinus is large and rather deep.
 The color of the shell is whitish, with a chestnut band at the suture, obscurely indicated on the middle of the body whorl.
 The length of the shell is 6.5 mm.

 Distribution

 This species occurs in the Pacific Ocean along Madagascar.